Throughout history, many trends in the world of language teaching have come and gone.

 This unconventional method was developed alongside Afro hairstyles and platform shoes back in the 1970s by mathematician (yes, we said mathematician) Caleb Gattegno.
 It was based upon ideas outlined in his book “Teaching Foreign Languages in Schools the Silent Way,” published in 1963.
 Like most cultural events of the 60s and 70s, it was a reaction to previous approaches and methods that were considered excessively rigid and constricting.

-The role of the teacher is to plan activities, direct students’ focus and provide verbal and nonverbal feedback when necessary.
+The role of the teacher is to direct students’ focus, facilitate self-reflection and provide verbal and nonverbal feedback when necessary.
 Students, on the other hand, are encouraged to speak as much as possible.

 Most of the traditional tools for language instruction (textbooks, worksheets, verb conjugation tables) are completely absent from this method.
 In their place, instruction takes place through the medium of Cuisenaire rods (colored rods traditionally used in the teaching of math to primary school students) and charts that indicate the correct pronunciation of certain letters without the teacher having to teach pronunciation through rote memorization or call-and-response exercises.